nwong25/RecipeQuote/README.md

 # Recipe Quote

-An early stage prototype of an application that will estimate the ingredient costs for a recipe.
+An early stage prototype of an application that will estimate the initial cost of buying ingredients.

 #To run the application
 -npm install